New Farm

 Residential development activity is lower than average in New Farm according to AreaSearch's national comparison of local real estate markets

-In FY-26, $21.4 million in commercial development approvals have been recorded, showing steady commercial investment activity.
-Compared to Greater Brisbane, New Farm has significantly lower building activity, with 77.0% below the regional average per person.
-This limited new supply generally supports stronger demand and higher values for established properties.
-New development consists of 15.0% standalone homes and 85.0% townhouses or apartments, promoting higher-density living to cater to downsizers, investors, and first-home buyers.
-With around 527 people per dwelling approval, New Farm exhibits a developed market.
-By 2041, AreaSearch projects New Farm will add 1,407 residents, maintaining reasonable construction pace despite increasing competition among buyers as population grows.
+When measured against Greater Brisbane, New Farm records markedly lower building activity (77.0% below regional average per person).
+This limited new supply generally supports stronger demand and values for established properties.
+This activity is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.
+New development consists of 15.0% standalone homes and 85.0% townhouses or apartments.
+This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.
+With around 527 people per dwelling approval, New Farm shows a developed market.

 Future projections show New Farm adding 1,407 residents by 2041 (from the latest AreaSearch quarterly estimate).
 Construction is maintaining a reasonable pace with projected growth, although buyers could encounter growing competition as population increases.